yvishal519/Algorithms/algoexpert.io/questions/Invert_Binary_Tree.md

-## BST Construction
+## Invert Binary Tree

 #### Problem Statement

-Write a Binary Search Tree (BST)	class.
-The class should have a "value" property set to be an integer, as well as "left" and "right" properties, both of which should point to either the None (null)	value or to another BST.
-A node is said to be a BST node if and only if it satises the BST property: its value is strictly greater than the values of every node to its left; its value is less than or equal to the values of every node to its right; and both of its children nodes are either BST nodes themselves or None (null)	values.
-The BST class should support insertion, searching, and removal of values.
-The removal method should only remove the rst instance of the target value.
+Write a function that takes in a Binary Tree and inverts it.
+In other words, the function should swap every left node in the tree for its corresponding (mirrored) right node.
+Each Binary Tree node has a value stored in a property called "value" and two children nodes stored in properties called "left" and "right," respectively.
+Children nodes can either be Binary Tree nodes themselves or the None (null) value.
 Sample input:
-           10
+         1
         / \
-         5   15
+       2   3
       / \ / \
-       2   5 13 22
+     4  5 6 7
     / \
+   8   9
+Sample output:
-     1          14
+         1
-Sample output (after inserting 12):
-           10
         / \
-         5    15
+       3   2
       / \ / \
-       2   5 13  22
-      /     /  \
-     1     12  14
-Sample output (after removing 10):
-      12
+     7  6 5  4
             / \
-    5  15
+           9   8